 “I think the right time to announce your pregnancy is as soon as you want to.
 Some people want others to know early on and have support through everything no matter what happens.
 There is no right answer, it's a personal decision and whatever you choose, is the right time.”

-We asked Mothers when the right time to announce a pregnancy was if they had to make a decision based on what stage they were at during their pregnancy.
+We asked mothers when the right time to announce a pregnancy was.
 The responses were:

 - 6% Less than 8 weeks pregnant.

 - 79% 12-16 weeks pregnant.

 - 4% 16-20 weeks pregnant.